-Handicapped Bathroom Remodel: Sink & Faucets
+Bathroom Remodeling: Sink & Faucets

-You may also want to choose a deep basin sink, so you don’t have to stretch as far when washing your hands or brushing your teeth.
+You may also want to choose a deep basin sink so you don’t have to stretch as far when washing your hands or brushing your teeth.

-Custom Cabinetry for a Handicapped Bathroom
+Custom Cabinetry for Functionality

-Install a pull-out pantry that is easy for you to access while standing or sitting using retractable hardware so it can access whenever needed but stored away when not in use.
+Consider using a pull-out pantry that is easy for you to access while standing or sitting using retractable hardware so it can access whenever needed but stored away when not in use.
 For example, the pull-out shelves would be a great way to store your lotions, shaves, and other items that you use in the bathroom.

 Place the counter at a height that is accessible from a sitting position.
 Wall cabinets are typically mounted much higher up and can make reaching items difficult.
 Have your contractor lower the cabinets or remove doors from some, so they do not get in your way.

-Place towel bars lower than usual, so they are easy for someone in a wheelchair or using crutches to reach if needed.
+Place towel bars lower than usual so they are easy for someone in a wheelchair or using crutches to reach if needed.

 Select Floors for Safety and Warmth